HomeDev GuideRecipesAPI Reference

 Configure Blob property

-• Name – Enter the name of this Blob (globally unique identifier) property type.
-This is used when programming and making language settings.
+• Name – Enter the name of this Blob property type.
+This name is used for programming and language settings.

 • Type – Lets you change the content type to any other.